MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/file-structure.md

 Comments begin with two forward slashes, `//`, and continue until the end of the line.
-A comment may appear anywhere in a Q# source file.
+A comment can appear anywhere in a Q# source file.

 ## Documentation Comments